Bobobalink/python-flowcharter/README.md

 ### Limitations
 * No function declarations in the file
-* All function calls will be printed simply as `func(a, b)`
+* All function calls will be printed as they look in code (for example `func(a, b)`)
+* No Lists yet
-* no loops yet
+* No For loops yet
-* excessive number of parentheses in complex expressions
+* Excessive number of parentheses in complex expressions